 16.5.2 Unpaid amounts on a bill (including both disputed and undisputed amounts) are subject to the late payment charges provided above.
 Notice of a disputed charge on a bill does not constitute BPA’s agreement that a valid claim under contract law has been stated.

-Option 1: Include the following for all customers except Federal customers utilizing IPAC
+Option 1: Include the following for all customers except Federal customers

 16.5.3 If the Parties agree, or if after a final determination of a dispute pursuant to section 19, «Customer Name» is entitled to a refund of any portion of the disputed amount, then BPA shall make such refund with simple interest computed from the date of receipt of the disputed payment to the date the refund is made.
 The daily interest rate shall equal the Prime Rate (as reported in the Wall Street Journal or successor publication in the first issue published during the month in which payment was due) divided by 365.